 Jon Wellinghoff, chairman of the Federal Energy Regulatory Commission, said a utility’s board has the right to decide who runs the company while declining to discuss the ouster of Duke Energy Corp.
-(DUK)’s chief last month.
+(DUK:US)’s chief last month.

 Wellinghoff was asked today to comment on the Duke board’s decision to fire Chief Executive Officer Bill Johnson, 58, within hours of the company completing the $17.8 billion takeover of Johnson’s Progress Energy Inc. The deal, approved by FERC on June 8, remains an open docket and Wellinghoff said he can’t comment on the case.